Bible Study

 Join us in-person every Sunday morning in June at 8:30 a.m., or in-person or on-line Thursday mornings at 10:00 a.m.

 All are welcome and it’s never too late to join.
-Simply show up and pick up with us right where we are as we work our way through.
+Simply show up and pick up with us right where we are as we continue to study the Word and our Lutheran Confessions, that our faith and understanding may continue to grow all the days of our eartly lives.

 Layperson-Led Study